 The E&S Requirement stipulates that practices be employed during construction to reduce any erosion and sedimentation that occur as a result of development activities.

-PWD Stormwater Plan Review is responsible for administering the Stormwater Regulations.
-PWD Stormwater Plan Review provides a range of services relating to the enforcement and implementation of the Stormwater Regulations, including the following:
+Private Development Services is a program within the PWD Green Stormwater Infrastructure (GSI) Implementation Unit.
+Private Development Services is responsible for administering the Department's Stormwater Regulations through the review, construction inspection, and maintenance inspection of development sites.
+Within Private Development Services are two programs: Stormwater Plan Review and Stormwater Inspections.
+Private Development Services provides a range of services relating to the enforcement and implementation of the Stormwater Regulations, including the following:

 - Reviewing development plans for compliance.